 Can I change local channels on YouTube TV?

-If you’re travelling and want to watch YouTube TV local channels that are only available in your home area or if you simply want to watch local channels from various locations across the US, you might have asked yourself whether you can do it or not.
+If you’re traveling and want to watch YouTube TV local channels that are only available in your home area or if you simply want to watch local channels from various locations across the US, you might have asked yourself whether you can do it or not.

 The simple answer is yes, you can change YouTube TV local channels as long as you manage to change your area settings to match the location from which you want to watch those channels.

-However, given that your home area is based on the ZIP Code that you provided when you subscribed to YouTube TV the first time, when you go to a different place, you’ll be shown local channels from that place.
+However, given that your home area is based on the ZIP Code that you provided when you subscribed to YouTube TV the first time when you go to a different place, you’ll be shown local channels from that place.

 So, if you still want to watch local channels from your home area or any other areas for that matter while elsewhere, you have to replace your physical location with a virtual one.

-Fortunately, this can be achieved by using a VPN service that will conceal your actual location by providing you a new IP address in a new one depending on the local channels you want to watch.
+Fortunately, this can be achieved by using a VPN service that will conceal your actual location by providing you with a new IP address in a new one depending on the local channels you want to watch.

 This way, you’ll trick the system into thinking that you’re actually located in the area where the VPN server is located, and thus you’ll be able to watch local programs specific to that area.

 All you need to do before watching local channels is get a reliable VPN service, configure it on your device, and update your YouTube TV area settings.

 From our research and multiple tests that we run trying to access YouTube TV with various VPNs, the conclusion was that YouTube TV is not VPN-friendly at all.